Seaboard System Railroad: Equipment colors and painting

-Even before the creation of the Seaboard System, locomotives began to receive a simplified paint scheme of the Family Lines.
-However, only the iron-grey, red, and yellow colors were recycled, in combination with a completely redesigned logo featuring a coupled variation font of ITC Eras Demi.
+After creation of the Family Lines name, SCLI begin painting locomotives in a standardized paint scheme.
+When the Seaboard System came into being, the new scheme retained the grey, red, and yellow colors were of the Family Lines scheme.
+The new Seaboard System also had a new logo featuring a coupled variation font of ITC Eras Demi.
 The first locomotive to be decorated with the new Seaboard System paint scheme was Uceta GP16 #4802 in October 1982.
 Because the merger did not occur until December, locomotives after October 1982 were to receive the Seaboard System paint scheme with the existing railroad's reporting marks applied.

 When the merger officially took effect on January 1, 1983, all former reporting marks were to be either removed or patched with SBD initials.
 Shortly before taking delivery of the L&N specified EMD SD50's, Seaboard adopted a Swis721 type font for reporting marks and numbers, instead of the customized Seaboard Coast Line lettering seen on pre-1983 repaints.
 To simplify its locomotive roster and meet Chessie System specifications, Seaboard introduced a numbering system that partially became meshed within the Chessie System locomotive fleet, and removed any existing Mars Lights or Gyralights from locomotives.
 Any new locomotives purchased by Seaboard would be built to meet Chessie specifications; of which only three, EMD SD50, EMD MP15T and GE B36-7, were ordered.

+Heritage Units

+In June 2023, GE ES44AH unit #1982 entered service, being repaired and repainted at CSX shops in Waycross, GA with a CSX blue and yellow color scheme on the front (nose) and cab of the locomotive and throughout the rest of the locomotive, the classic grey Seaboard System scheme.
+It was numbered #1982 in homage to the year the Seaboard System was created.
+A second heritage unit featuring The Family Lines System, a GE Evolution Series GE ES44AH unit #1972 entered service in March 2024.